-There are several types of amyloidosis based on the specific type of protein that is involved.
-The most common type of amyloidosis is AL or light chain amyloidosis.
+There are several types of amyloidosis based on the protein that is involved.
+This fact sheet focuses on amyloidosis (AL) light chain.
 It is an abnormal form of antibody proteins.

-Symptoms can vary from person to person.
-Some common symptoms may include:
+Problems vary from person to person.
+Some common ones are:

 Other testing may include:

-There are no current guidelines to prevent amyloidosis.
+There are no current guidelines to prevent this health problem.

 Genetic and Rare Diseases Information Center